abirh2/ramadan-companion/docs/features.md

 - `notes` (text) - Optional notes
 - `is_recurring` (boolean) - Future use
 - `created_at`, `updated_at` - Auto timestamps

+**Note:** Donations are stored in their original currency to preserve accuracy.
+Currency conversions for display are performed using live exchange rates from fawazahmed0 Currency API (200+ currencies, daily updates, CDN-hosted with fallback).

 **RLS Policies:**
 - Users can only view, create, update, and delete their own donations